Basicprogrammer10/connorcode-writing/programming/best-worst-compression.md

 # 📁 Best Worst Compression

 So,,, I think I may have just made the ~best~ _worst_ compression system ever.
+I've had this idea for a while and finally decided to make this mess a reality.
-It compress any file size to around `36 bytes`, the catch is the decompression time.
+It compresses any file size to around `40 bytes`, the catch is the decompression time.
-For my 4 byte test file `Hi\r\n` it took like thirty minutes to decompress.
+For my 4 byte test file, `Hi\r\n` it took like thirty minutes to decompress.

 ## 🦄 How it works

-So lets see how this very *ingenious* system works!
+So, let's see how this very _ingenious_ system works!

 ### Compression

-For compression a file we take the hash of the file and the number of bytes in it.
+For compression of a file, we take the hash of the file and the number of bytes in it.
-This data is then write to a new file.
+This data is then written to a new file.
 Yeah, that's all.
+At the very least, it's fast.
 I think you can see where this is going...

 Here is the code I made for compression: